zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         - Name: *\<insertYourInitialsHere\><insertCurrentTimeHere\>\_Order Request Processing*
         (*TNB2139\_Order Request Processing*, for example)

         - *Space: *[New Space]*  (A space is an area that you can use to group applications together.
-All users who are members of a space will have access to the applications in that space.)
+All users who are members of a space will have access to the applications in that space.
+By granting access to a space, you can share process applications with an entire team.)

         - New Space: *\<insertYourInitialsHere\><insertCurrentTimeHere\>\_Space* (*TNB2139\_Space*, for example)